 On the contrary, a sheep’s horizontal pupils give them better peripheral vision and a better ability to scan the horizon in order to escape from predators.

-This study which analyses pupils as a way to determine an animals place in the food chain is published in the Journal of Science Advances.
+This study which analyses pupils as a way to determine an animal’s place in the food chain was published in the Journal of Science Advances.